-IFC and other development finance institutions have come together to provide in-depth economic analysis of the countries they support and help them address key challenges.
-The Country Diagnostic Platform, launched at the Spring Meetings 2019, makes available diagnostic papers that identify obstacles to progress as well as opportunities for development.
+IFC and other development finance institutions are working together to provide in-depth economic analyses that identify opportunities for the private sector to maximize development impact.
+The Country Diagnostic Platform, launched at the 2019 Spring Meetings, makes available diagnostic reports that identify these opportunities and obstacles to progress.

 The Burkina Faso Country Private Sector Diagnostic (CPSD) investigates whether opportunities exist for the private sector to contribute more substantially to Burkina Faso’s economic development.
 The CPSD concludes that significant opportunities for the private sector to contribute to Burkina Faso’s development do indeed exist but should be carefully harnessed in a synergetic fashion.

 English - 88 pages | French - 94 pages | 2019 IFC

 As Kenya looks forward to 2030, it aspires to industrialize into a middle-income country that provides equal opportunities for all.
 But to sustain the growth it needs to achieve these aspirations, Kenya must eliminate the main barriers to expanding its private sector.
 The Kenya Country Private Sector Diagnostic looks at the opportunities and constraints to attracting private investment in key enabling and priority sectors and provides specific recommendations to unlocking their potential.